VVarc0/Messerial/README.md

 # SerialRead
-A base pyton3 program that read from serial port.
+A plug-and-play program that read the output from serial port.